-In July, Brussels is generally around the same temperature as Berlin.
-Temperatures in Brussels average around 18°C (65°F), and Berlin stays around 19°C (66°F).
+Brussels is around the same temperature as Berlin in the summer.
+The daily temperature in Brussels averages around 18°C (65°F) in July, and Berlin fluctuates around 19°C (66°F).

-People are often attracted to the plentiful sunshine in Berlin this time of the year.
+It's quite sunny in Berlin.
 Brussels usually receives less sunshine than Berlin during summer.
 Brussels gets 186 hours of sunny skies, while Berlin receives 227 hours of full sun in the summer.

 In July, Brussels usually receives more rain than Berlin.
 Brussels gets 75 mm (3 in) of rain, while Berlin receives 50 mm (2 in) of rain each month for the summer.

-The autumn brings many poeple to Belgium as well as Germany.
-Many visitors come to Belgium in the autumn for the shopping scene and the natural beauty of the area.
-Also, most visitors come to Germany for the hiking trails, the shopping scene, and the natural beauty of the area during these months.
+Both Germany and Belgium during the autumn are popular places to visit.
+The shopping scene and the natural beauty of the area are the main draw to Belgium this time of year.
+Also, many travelers come to Germany for the hiking trails, the shopping scene, and the natural beauty of the area.

-Brussels is a little warmer than Berlin in the autumn.
-The temperature in Brussels is usually 12°C (54°F) in October, and Berlin stays around 10°C (50°F).
+In the autumn, Brussels is a little warmer than Berlin.
+Typically, the autumn temperatures in Brussels in October average around 12°C (54°F), and Berlin averages at about 10°C (50°F).

 In the autumn, Brussels often gets more sunshine than Berlin.
 Brussels gets 114 hours of sunny skies this time of year, while Berlin receives 106 hours of full sun.